logdna/mezmo-workshops/content/en/transaction-to-s3/docs/processors.md

 ![Route: Connected](../../images/add-processor_route-connected.png)

-Note that we will leave the Unmatched route untouched for this workshop but there are many things that could be done with this data (send to Log Analytics, store in a separete S3 for long term storage, etc).
+Note that we will leave the `Unmatched` route untouched for this workshop.
+But there are many things that could be done with this data: send to Log Analytics, send to a SIEM, etc.

 ## Step 3: Encrypt the Credit Card Information

-Now, let's encrypt each of the Credit Card fields individually.
+Now, let's encrypt each of the Credit Card fields individually to ensure security.
 The fields we want to encrypt are

 * `transaction.cc.cc_number`
 * `transaction.cc.cc_exp`